William-pdf/A-vehicle-sales-and-service-app/README.md

 This goes along with a service history which will show appointments for a specific vin and all the previous customer/vehicle data.

 ## Sales microservice
-The sales microservice consists of serveral pages and lists that can
+The sales microservice consists of serveral pages and lists that can track sales of autos, based on the salesman, price, and assigned automobile.
+Along with keeping track of the history of the sales, we keep track of perspetive customers.